 The Trine University softball team attends school about as far north in Indiana as you can go.
 The Division III team needed a win to clinch the program’s third trip to the final tournament.
 The Thunder had the SUNY Geneseo Knights down to its final out when Trine pulled off maybe the greatest trick play you’ll ever see.

 With two outs in the seventh inning and runners on first and second, senior pitcher Kate Saupe tossed a ball off the plate.
-When catcher Victoria Porter threw back to the mound, Saupe quickly turns and “threw” the ball over everyone’s heads.
-The shortstop, second baseman and center fielder all dive to the ground in an Oscar-worthy acting job that completely fooled the baserunner.
+When catcher Victoria Porter threw back to the mound, Saupe quickly turned and “threw” the ball over everyone’s heads.
+The shortstop, second baseman and center fielder all dove to the ground in an Oscar-worthy acting job that completely fooled the baserunner.

-As the runner takes off from second base, Saupe runs over, tags her out, left everyone not wearing a Trine Thunder uniform scratching their head (including the poor play-by-play announcer in the video below), and ended the Super Regional game and series in incredible style.
+As the runner took off from second base, Saupe ran over, tagged her out, left everyone not wearing a Trine Thunder uniform scratching their head (including the poor play-by-play announcer in the video below) and ended the Super Regional game and series in incredible style.

-Softball Team’s Hidden Ball Play Ends Playoff Game
+Softball Team’s Hidden Ball Play Wins Playoff Game

 By some miracle, this play only ranked No. 9 on ESPN SportsCenter’s Top 10 plays of the night.